1

 How much do human kinetics jobs pay per year?

-As of Jul 8, 2026, the average yearly pay for human kinetics in the United States is $65,839.00, according to ZipRecruiter salary data.
+As of Aug 19, 2026, the average yearly pay for human kinetics in the United States is $65,839.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $52,000.00 and $74,000.00 per year, depending on experience, location, and employer.

-What is a Human Kinetics job?
+What is a human kinetics?

 A Human Kinetics job involves applying principles of movement science, anatomy, and physiology to improve physical performance, health, and rehabilitation.
 Professionals in this field work in areas like fitness training, sports coaching, physiotherapy, ergonomics, and rehabilitation.
 Roles may include kinesiologists, exercise physiologists, athletic trainers, or wellness coaches.
 They assess movement, develop exercise programs, and support injury prevention or recovery.

-What are the key skills and qualifications needed to thrive in the Human Kinetics position, and why are they important?
+What are the key skills and qualifications needed to thrive in the human kinetics position, and why are they important?

 To thrive in Human Kinetics, professionals typically need a solid understanding of anatomy, physiology, exercise science, and biomechanics, often supported by a degree in human kinetics, kinesiology, or a related field.
 Familiarity with fitness assessment tools, exercise prescription software, and certifications such as Certified Exercise Physiologist or Certified Personal Trainer are valuable assets.
 Strong communication, motivational skills, and the ability to connect with diverse individuals help set candidates apart.
 These skills are crucial for effectively designing, implementing, and monitoring physical activity programs that support health, rehabilitation, and performance goals.

 What cities are hiring for Human Kinetics jobs?
-Cities with the most Human Kinetics job openings:

 What are the most commonly searched types of Human Kinetics jobs?
-The most popular types of Human Kinetics jobs are:

-What states have the most Human Kinetics jobs?
 States with the most job openings for Human Kinetics jobs include:

 Hernando County School District